2013 Mercedes-Benz GLK-Class Interior

 - "The back seat is small, even by today's standards.
 Officially, it seats five but it's really like four and a half, and even an average-sized adult will find his or her knees squished." -- AutoWeek

-The 2013 Mercedes-Benz GLK comes standard with a six-speaker stereo, auxiliary input jack and Bluetooth.
-An iPod interface, satellite radio, rearview camera, COMAND infotainment system and navigation system are optional.
+The 2013 Mercedes-Benz GLK comes standard with a six-speaker stereo, an auxiliary audio jack and Bluetooth.
+An iPod interface, satellite radio, a rearview camera, Mercedes' COMAND infotainment system and navigation are optional.
 Safety features such as blind-spot monitoring and lane departure warning are also optional.

-Many auto writers say that with the optional COMAND infotainment system, the GLK’s button and knobs are hard to use.
-In particular, one test driver says that the infotainment system’s knob, which is used to enter information into the navigation system, is frustrating because he could only select letters and numbers individually.
+Many auto writers say that with the optional COMAND infotainment system, the GLK’s buttons and knobs are hard to use.
+In particular, one test driver says that the infotainment system’s knob, which is used to enter information into the navigation system, is frustrating because you can only select letters and numbers individually.
 Reviewers think the climate controls are simple, but say they are hard to reach because they’re located low on the dashboard.

 - "The infotainment screen has been updated with crisper colors but retains the same user-friendly interface." -- Forbes

 - "Cabin controls are a little complicated at first, but the combination of dashboard buttons, steering wheel controls and the multifunction COMAND knob provide a reasonable solution for the operation of the complicated stereo, navigation and telephone functions.
 The climate controls are simple to use, but are mounted a little low in the GLK." -- Edmunds

 - "Operating the available navigation system is equally frustrating.
 You're required to dial through the alphabet to pick off each number and letter of an address.
 In the end, I opted for the fast and sane choice: the navigation app on my smartphone." -- Cars.com